deadcoast/Docs_Templates/CodeBase_Docs/System_Architecture.md

 ## PHASE-BASED IMPLEMENTATION

-I will approach implementation in a structured manner following the phases outlined in the document:
+Approach implementation in a structured manner following the phases outlined in the document:

-1. For **Foundation and Analysis** tasks, I will focus on establishing architectural standards and analyzing current implementations
+1. For **Foundation and Analysis** tasks, focus on establishing architectural standards and analyzing current implementations
-2. During **Core System Implementation**, I will develop standardized patterns for manager services, UI connections, and game loop integration
+2. During **Core System Implementation**, develop standardized patterns for manager services, UI connections, and game loop integration
-3. For **Module-by-Module Integration**, I will systematically implement connections between components following the specified patterns
+3. For **Module-by-Module Integration**, systematically implement connections between components following the specified patterns
-4. When addressing **Performance Optimization and QA**, I will focus on measuring against the success metrics and implementing optimizations
+4. When addressing **Performance Optimization and QA**, focus on measuring against the success metrics and implementing optimizations

 ## RELATIONSHIP TO SYSTEM INTEGRATION

-While implementing this restructuring plan, I will maintain consistency with the architectural specifications in the System Integration document by:
+While implementing this restructuring plan,  maintain consistency with the architectural specifications in the System Integration document by:

 1. Ensuring all new implementations align with the component relationships defined in the integration map
 2. Addressing the critical issues and missing connections identified in the integration document